 Alissa Wilkinson: Joan Didion and the American Dream Machine

-If you are not a member yet, now is the time to join our community and receive the great benefits of membership.
+If you are not a member yet, now is the time to join our community.
 Members get ticket discounts, special programs, travel opportunities, early notice of big events, and more; plus, your membership helps sustain our nonprofit organization's work.
 Please join!
 You can become a monthly sustaining member for just $13 a month.

 Joan Didion opened The White Album (1979) with what would become an iconic line: “We tell ourselves stories in order to live.”
 Today this phrase is deployed inspirationally, printed on T-shirts and posters, and used as a battle cry for artists and writers.
 But Didion had something much less rosy in mind: our tendency to manufacture delusions to ward away our anxieties whenever society seems to be spinning off its axis.
 And nowhere was this collective hallucination more effectively crafted than in Hollywood.